As part of our internet law & e-commerce practice, we provide domain theft recovery services.

-Domain theft, also known as domain hijacking, is the practice of changing a domain name’s registration without the permission of domain owner.
+Domain theft or domain hijacking, is the practice of changing a domain name’s registration without the permission of domain owner.
 Our Internet attorneys provide guidance to domain owners on best practices to avoid domain theft and other Internet related crimes.

-Domain hijacking can be executed in a number of ways.
-While many may assume that domain hijacking is accomplished through nefarious methods such as viruses, Trojan horses, or keylogging, the most common tactic used by domain hijackers is to acquire personal information about the original domain owner and use it to persuade the domain registrar to transfer the domain to another registrar.
+Domain thieves can execute domain hijacking in a number of ways.
+Victims of domain theft assume hijacking is accomplished through nefarious methods, such as viruses, etc. However, domain hijackers typically acquire personal information about the domain owner to persuade the registrar to transfer the domain to another registrar.
 Often, an employee is responsible in some manner for the theft.
 Another method is through Domain registrar employees who accept payment in exchange for fraudulently changing records.

-Because there are no specific international or federal laws that explicitly criminalize domain theft, recovering hijacked domains can often be difficult and time-consuming.
-The problem is often exacerbated if the domain name was transferred to a foreign, out-of-country registrar.
+There are no specific international or federal laws that explicitly criminalize domain theft.
+Therefore, recovering hijacked domains can often be difficult and time-consuming.
+The problem is often exacerbated if the thief transfers the domain to a foreign, out-of-country registrar.
 In these cases, the original domain owner may not be able to recover the domain at all.

-We can provide advice on how to take the necessary precautions to avoid theft of domains.
+We provide advice precautions to avoid theft of domains.
 We can also assist in the pursuit of domain retrieval or legal recourse, in the unfortunate event of domain hijacking.